ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 at which the application happens to be transmitting data at any moment.

-To track this, the estimator marks a bandwidth sample as application-limited if there was some moment during the sampled flight of data packets when there was no data ready to send.
+To track this, the estimator marks a bandwidth sample as application-limited if there was some moment during the sampled time when congestion control would have allowed data packets to be sent, and yet there was no data to send.

-The algorithm detects that an application-limited phase has started when the sending application requests to send new data, or the connection's retransmission mechanisms decide to retransmit data, and the connection meets all of the following conditions:
+More specifically, the algorithm detects that an application-limited phase has started when the sending application requests to send new data, or the connection's retransmission mechanisms decide to retransmit data, and the connection meets the following conditions: the congestion window and pacing rate would have allowed the connection to send data, and yet the connection is not currently sending data and has no data to send (i.e., no unsent data or retransmissions of previously sent data).

-1. The transport send buffer has less than one C.SMSS of unsent data available to send.

-2. The sending flow is not currently in the process of transmitting a packet.

-3. The amount of data considered in flight is less than the congestion window (C.cwnd).

-4. All the packets considered lost have been retransmitted.
+The precise determination of this condition depends on how the connection uses mechanisms to implement pacing, batching, GSO/TSO/offload, etc.

-If these conditions are all met then the sender has run out of data to feed the network.
+If these conditions are met, then the sender has run out of data to feed the network.
 This would effectively create a "bubble" of idle time in the data pipeline.
 This idle time means that any delivery rate sample obtained from this data packet, and any rate sample from a packet that follows it in the next